nobrin/macaron/doc/webapp.rst

 .. class:: MacaronPlugin(dbfile[, autocommit=True])

    :param dbfile: database file name.
-   :param autocommit: Macaron will be commit automatically after execution of bottle.Route.
+   :param autocommit: Macaron will commit automatically after execution of bottle.Route.

-   In this plugin, Macaron opens connection when :class:`Model` class is used (*Lazy* connection).
+   In this plugin, Macaron opens a connection when :class:`Model` class is used (*lazy* connection).